jellena/casting-neural-nets-for-sea-shanties/code/README.md

 # Code

-scapers: Files for data collection on individual websites
+scapers: files for data collection on individual websites

-data-cleaning: Data cleaning and eda
+data-cleaning: data combination and cleaning

 model: model building and lyrics generation